ollybritton/prox/README.md

 $ go get -u github.com/ollybritton/prox
 ```

-This will install the package, as well as the `prox` command line tool.
+This will install the package, as well as the `prox` [command line tool]((#command-line-tool)).
 You will also need the [MaxMind GeoLite2 Database](https://dev.maxmind.com/geoip/geoip2/geolite2/) installed on your system.

 You can achieve this by running